 11. Limit Irrigation

-Grub worms thrive in moist soil.
-So, limiting the amount of water flowing into your garden or over your lawn grass may reduce the population of grubs.
+These fat white worms (as some people call them) thrive in moist soil.
+So, limiting the amount of water flowing into your garden or over your lawn may reduce the grubs’ population.

 Will Epsom Salt Work?